Rich Dad Poor Dad

-Rich Dad Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not! is a 1997 book written by Robert T. Kiyosaki and Sharon Lechter.
+Rich Dad Poor Dad: What the Rich Teach Their Kids About Money That the Poor and Middle Class Do Not! is a 1997 book written by Robert Kiyosaki and Sharon Lechter.
 It advocates the importance of financial literacy (financial education), financial independence and building wealth through investing in assets, real estate investing, starting and owning businesses, as well as increasing one's financial intelligence (financial IQ).

 Rich Dad Poor Dad is written in the style of a set of parables presented as autobiographical.
 The titular "rich dad" is his best friend's father who accumulated wealth due to entrepreneurship and savvy investing, while the "poor dad" is claimed to be Kiyosaki's own father who he says worked hard all his life but never obtained financial security.

 Kiyosaki's prior business ventures had been modest, but he promoted Rich Dad Poor Dad from self-publication to best-seller status and made it the cornerstone of a media and educational franchise.
-For many years he avoided questions about the identity of the "rich dad," raising suspicions that no such person had existed.
+For many years, he avoided questions about the identity of the "rich dad", raising suspicions that no such person had existed.
 Following the death of Hawaiian hotel developer Richard Kimi, he was identified as Kiyosaki's mentor.

-Summary

-The story begins with the author as a young boy, observing the contrasting financial mindsets and behaviors of his own father, the "poor dad," and a friend's father, the "rich dad."
-The poor dad held a high position in education and emphasized the importance of academic success, job security, and living within one's means.
-The rich dad, a successful entrepreneur, believed in building assets, investing wisely, and acquiring financial knowledge.
-It describes how the rich dad teaches the author and his friend finance through practical lessons.

-Throughout the book, Kiyosaki shares anecdotes and conversations that he had with the rich dad, who guided him on various aspects of money, wealth creation, and financial independence.
-He learns valuable lessons about the difference between assets and liabilities, the power of financial education, and the importance of taking calculated risks.
-Kiyosaki emphasizes the significance of acquiring assets that generate income, such as real estate and businesses, as opposed to liabilities that drain money, such as excessive consumer debt and unnecessary expenses.
-He introduces concepts like the cash flow quadrant, which categorizes individuals as employees, self-employed, business owners, or investors, highlighting the advantages and disadvantages of each quadrant.

-The book also delves into the mindset and beliefs around money, discussing the importance of developing a positive relationship with wealth and overcoming limiting beliefs.
-Kiyosaki stresses the need for financial literacy and encourages readers to take control of their financial destinies by seeking out opportunities, learning from mistakes, and continuously educating themselves about money.